 Months of entry

-This programme uses academic approaches from the social sciences and the arts to investigate key themes.
+This programme is designed to build your understanding of the tourism, heritage,and sustainability sectors.
+Drawing upon a multidisciplinary team to do this, it uses academic approaches from the social sciences and the arts to investigate key themes.
 These include motivation, impacts, sustainable development, cultural and natural heritage, interpretation and management within this field.

-- The programme gives the student the opportunity to develop a vast repertoire of knowledge and expertise in the subject area through interdisciplinary and critical approaches to study.
+- The programme gives you the opportunity to develop a vast repertoire of knowledge and expertise in the subject area through interdisciplinary and critical approaches to study.

 - Heritage, interpretation and development